DataDog/kics/documentation/rules/terraform/aws/lambda_function_publicly_accessible.md

 ### Description

- AWS Lambda permissions with a principal value of '*' allow any AWS account or user to invoke the function, making it publicly accessible.
+ AWS Lambda permissions with a principal value of `*` allow any AWS account or user to invoke the function, making it publicly accessible.
 This creates a significant security risk as unauthorized parties can trigger your Lambda function, potentially accessing sensitive data or consuming your AWS resources.
-To secure Lambda functions, specify the exact AWS account ARN in the principal field (e.g., 'arn:aws:iam::123456789012:root') rather than using the wildcard '*'.
-Compare the secure configuration:
+To secure Lambda functions, specify the exact AWS account ARN in the `principal` field, as shown below, rather than using the wildcard `*`.
 ```
 principal = "arn:aws:iam::123456789012:root"
 ```
-versus the insecure configuration:
+The following is an example of an insecure configuration:
 ```
 principal = "*"
 ```